rust-lang/book/second-edition/src/ch15-02-deref.md

 The reason that the `Deref` trait is important to the smart pointer pattern is that smart pointers can then be treated like regular references and used in places that expect regular references.
-We don't have to redefine methods and functions to take smart pointers explicitly, for example.
+We don’t have to redefine methods and functions to take smart pointers explicitly, for example.